DuPage County Controlled Substance Drug Charge Attorneys

 The following are possible punishments you may face for possession in Illinois.
 The severity of punishment increases with the amount of drug involved.

-• Heroin, Cocaine, Morphine, and LSD: Class 1 Felony, punishable by up to $200,000 in fines and imprisonment of 4-15 years in prison for 15g-99g.
-6-30 years for 110g-399g, 8-40 years for 400g-899g, and 10-50 years for 900g or more.
+• Heroin, Cocaine, Morphine, and LSD: Class 1 Felony, punishable by up to $200,000 in fines and imprisonment of 4-15 years in prison for 15g-99g; 6-30 years for 110g-399g; 8-40 years for 400g-899g; and 10-50 years for 900g or more.

 • Peyote, Barbituric Acid/Salts, and Amphetamines: Class 1 Felony for 200g or more, punishable by 4-15 years in prison and up to $25,000 in fines.

-• Pentazocine, Methaqualone, Phencyclidine and Ketamine: Class 1 Felony for 30g or more, punishable by 4-15 years in prison and up to $25,000 in fines.
+• Pentazocine, Methaqualone, Phencyclidine, and Ketamine: Class 1 Felony for 30g or more, punishable by 4-15 years in prison and up to $25,000 in fines.

 • Anabolic Steroids: Class C Misdemeanor punishable by up to 30 days in prison and up to $1,500 in fines.

 • Marijuana: Possession for personal use of 10 grams of marijuana or less is a Civil Violation, punishable by a fine of $100-$200 and no jail time.
-Possession of 10-30 grams is a Class A misdemeanor for a first offense, with possibility of 1 year in prison and a fine of $2,500.
+Possession of 10-30 grams is a Class A misdemeanor for a first offense, with the possibility of 1 year in prison and a fine of $2,500.
 Possession of over 5,000 grams of marijuana is a Class 1 felony, punishable by imprisonment of 4-30 years, and a fine of $25,000.

 • Other Substances Not Listed in Statute: Possession is a Class 4 Felony punishable by 1-3 years in prison and up to $25,000 in fines.